GutenkunstLab/SloppyCell/Doc/README.txt

       Perhaps we have some visitors who saw our posters at the 6th International Conference on Systems Biology.
-If you're interested in our methods, please download SloppyCell and check it out.
+If you're interested in our methods, please download the CVS tarball below and check it out.

       Unfortunately, we weren't able to get all we wanted finished in time for the conference.
 More complete documentation is forthcoming, as